JamesParrott/sDNA_GH/README.md

 **Data Tree**
 A Data Tree connected to `Data`'s first level should be 2 branches deep.
 The first level should contain a branch {n;0} for each geometric element n in the corresponding list connected to `Geom` .
 Each of these top level branches should themselves contain a branch with only two items:  keys {n;0} and values {n;1}.
 The two nodes of this structure should be a pair of corresponding (equal length) lists; a list of 'keys' or field names, and a list of 'values' corresponding to the actual numerical data items for that field, for that geometric object.
 The mth key and value of the nth geometric object should be {n;0}[m] and {n;1}[m] respectively.
 Read_Shp supplies a Data Tree in this required format, if the data is read from User Text or a Shapefile.
-Grasshopper''s path tools can be used to adjust compatible Datatrees into this format.
+Grasshopper's path tools can be used to adjust compatible Data Trees into this format.

 **Field to plot**
 Specify the actual numeric data values to be parsed from all the provided 'User Text values' by setting `field` to the name of the corresponding 'User Text key'.